Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Stablecoin rules

 For stablecoin issuers, MiCA introduces two regimes: electronic-money tokens (EMTs, fiat-pegged 1:1) and asset-referenced tokens (ARTs, basket-backed).
 Both require an EU-authorised issuer, full backing in segregated reserves, monthly disclosures, and capital buffers.
 Several non-EU stablecoins (notably some non-MiCA-compliant USD tokens) have been de-listed by EU exchanges.
-Penning lists only stablecoins that meet the MiCA framework — including Aryze eEUR (a EUR-backed EMT) and PayPal USD (PUSD).
+Penning lists three stablecoins and states their status plainly: USDC is issued by a MiCA-authorised e-money institution (Circle, licensed in France).
+Aryze eEUR and PayPal USD (PUSD) are not yet issued by EU-authorised issuers — eEUR's Copenhagen-founded issuer has said publicly that it is pursuing an EMI licence and a MiCA-aligned setup in Denmark.

 What MiCA does not cover